firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/hll-count-merge-partial.md

 Takes one or more HLL++ sketch inputs and merges them into a new sketch.

-Each sketch must be initialized on the same type and the same precision.
+Each sketch must be built on the same type and the same precision.
 Attempts to merge sketches for different types or precision results in an error.
-For example, you cannot merge a sketch initialized from `INTEGER` data with one initialized from `TEXT` data, or a sketch initialized with 13 precision and a sketch initialized with 14 precision.
+For example, you cannot merge a sketch built from `INTEGER` data with one built from `TEXT` data, or a sketch built with 13 precision and a sketch built with 14 precision.

 If the input expression is NULL or empty, this function returns NULL.